lilnasy/gratelets/packages/node-websocket/README.md

 ### Error: "The request must be an upgrade request to upgrade the connection to a WebSocket."

 This error occurs when a request is made to a WebSocket endpoint without the necessary headers to upgrade the connection.
 Note that within a browser, the globally-available `WebSocket` is the only way to create an upgrade request.
-The `fetch()` API cannot make an upgrade request.

 For additional help, check out the `Discussions` tab on the [GitHub repo](https://github.com/lilnasy/gratelets/discussions).